hot-zhy/MathProblemSolvingFinetuning/README.md

    ```
    /code/vote/vote.py
    ```
-   Or if you want to fine_tune the chatGlm model again, you need to fork [ChatGLM3 (github.com)](https://github.com/THUDM/ChatGLM3) first:
+   Or if you want to finetune the chatGlm model again, you need to fork [ChatGLM3 (github.com)](https://github.com/THUDM/ChatGLM3) first:

    ```